Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Revizto is also a viable option for certain tasks related to point cloud data, as it is a valuable collaboration platform with many capabilities.
 It enables intuitive navigation via integrated models and associated scan information without the prerequisite of technical knowledge, which makes complex spatial information far more accessible to owners, contractors, and consultants.

-The platform helps facilitate communication about existing conditions on-site via a simplified issue tracking and markup interface tied directly to spatial locations within the merged model and point cloud.
+The platform helps facilitate communication about existing on-site conditions via a simplified issue tracking and markup interface tied directly to spatial locations within the merged model and point cloud.
 This contextual communication helps reduce misunderstandings while enabling more effective remote collaboration, making it possible for team members to reference precise locations and conditions without specialized measurement tools or on-site visits.

 Revizto is not a primary authoring tool, but its role as an intermediary platform helps it complement dedicated BIM and point cloud processing applications rather than replacing them entirely.
 Revizto’s greatest value is in the democratization of access to complex technical information, allowing the creation of a shared visual environment which enables effective communication between any project participants, even if their primary software platforms are different.
 This bridging capability proves especially valuable in large projects with multiple consultants, where each person may work in a different authoring environment.